ang-uio/Textmine/index.md

 In Python, you can assign information to variables.
 A variable is a memory location used to hold data which has a name associated with it.
 You can think of it like a box which can contain information and which also has a name, so you can refer to it in code.

-For example we can put the string "text mining" into the box named "text".
+For example we can put the string (sequence of characters) "text mining" into the box named "text".

 We do that by assigning the string to the variable named text.
 When assigning variables in python, the name of the variable is on the left followed by an equal sign and the value of the variable, as follows: